-Bill Cosby: The fall of 'America's Dad'
+Bill Cosby: The rise, fall and release of 'America's Dad'

 What happened when the case came to criminal court?

-At first, it appeared unlikely that criminal action would be taken against Cosby for any of the alleged incidents, partly because the statute of limitations applies to cases of rape and sexual assault in most US states.
-That means there is a time limit on cases.
+At first, it appeared unlikely that any criminal action would be taken against Mr Cosby, partly because most US states have of statutes of limitation in cases of rape and sexual assault.

-However, one case came to criminal trial: that of Andrea Constand.
+However, one case came to criminal trial - that of Andrea Constand.

 The case was seen as one of the biggest US celebrity court case since the murder trial of former American football player OJ Simpson in 1995.

-In June 2017, Ms Constand told her story in court for the first time, having previously been barred from doing so due to a 2006 settlement.
+In June 2017, Ms Constand told her story in court for the first time, having previously been barred from doing so due to the 2006 settlement.

-She said Cosby had given her pills that he claimed were herbal and said would "take the edge off", but which left her "frozen".
+She said Mr Cosby had given her pills that he claimed were herbal and said would "take the edge off", but which left her virtually paralysed.

 "In my head, I was trying to get my hands to move or my legs to move, but I was frozen", she said.
 About 20 minutes later, she said, he put his hand on her genitals.

 "I wasn't able to fight it in any way," she told the court.
 "I wanted it to stop."

-Cosby continued to deny the allegations.
+Mr Cosby continued to deny the allegations.
 He did not give evidence in court but had one witness.
-In the end, with Cosby possibly facing the rest of his life in prison if found guilty, the jury was deadlocked, and a mistrial was declared in June 2017.
+In the end, with Mr Cosby possibly facing the rest of his life in prison if found guilty, the jury was deadlocked, and a mistrial was declared in June 2017.

 How was the retrial different?

-A flood of sexual misconduct accusations starting last October against powerful men in the entertainment industry such as Harvey Weinstein and Kevin Spacey triggered the #MeToo movement.
+A flood of sexual misconduct accusations against powerful men in the entertainment industry such as Harvey Weinstein and Kevin Spacey had triggered the #MeToo movement.

-The Cosby trial became one of the first celebrity trials of the #MeToo era, and the decision by the judge to allow five more women to testify against him was seen as a key development.
+The trial in Pennsylvania became one of the first celebrity cases of the #MeToo era.
+The decision by the judge to allow five more women to testify against him was seen as a key development.

-On this occasion, the jury of five women and seven men took two days to find the comedian guilty on all three counts of sexual assault.
-Now he faces up to 10 years in jail for each count.
+On this occasion, the jury took two days to find the comedian guilty on all three counts of sexual assault.
+Months later, he was sentenced to a total of three to 10 years in prison.

 Follow us on Facebook, on Twitter @BBCNewsEnts, or on Instagram at bbcnewsents.
 If you have a story suggestion email entertainment.news@bbc.co.uk.